ritrafa/turbin3-portfolio/capstone/user_stories.md

 ## NFT Community Integration

-17. As an NFT holder, I want to participate in exclusive savings plans gated by my NFT ownership so that I can engage with my community financially. [not in mvp]
+17. As an new user, I want to participate in exclusive savings plans gated by my NFT ownership so that I can engage with my community financially. [not in mvp]
-18. As an NFT community member, I want to enter raffles for participating in shared plans so that I have additional incentives to join. [not in mvp]
+18. As an new user, I want to enter raffles for participating in shared plans so that I have additional incentives to join. [not in mvp]

 ## Future Extensions